algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

         return '%s = new std::shared_ptr<%s>(%s);\n' % (out_var, self.wrapped_conv.ctype, in_var)
 ```

-## b.
-Function 2 : Add a folder fsharp
+## Function 2 : Add a folder fsharp

 Inside the lib folder, we create a Fsharp folder.
 In this folder we have the same files as other languages so, __ init__.py, std.py and stl.py .

-## c.
-Function 3 : Add a function for fsharp
+## Function 3 : Add a function for fsharp

 Inside the __ init__.py file, we add to the existing function the language for Fsharp.